- June 17, 2022

 If you are injured in a car accident in California, you should absolutely speak with an attorney.
 Many people wonder if hiring an attorney is “worth it.”
 You may be entitled to far more compensation than is initially offered for your medical expenses, lost earnings, and pain and suffering.

-Orange County personal injury lawyers at the Law Offices of Samer Habbas & Associates represent victims of personal injury in Irvine, Anaheim, Los Angeles, El Segundo, Riverside, and San Diego.
+San Diego Car Accident Lawyers at the Law Offices of Samer Habbas & Associates represent victims of personal injury in Irvine, Anaheim, Los Angeles, El Segundo, Riverside, and San Diego.
 For more information or to schedule a complimentary consultation with an expert personal injury attorney, please call 949-438-5829.